 The Lead: Prospects for a Netflix deal with cable companies helps boost stock

-Seen as an enemy for cable companies since its streaming-video service started taking root, Netflix is reportedly looking to partner with pay-television providers to ensure that customers can access the video-on-demand service through the same set-top boxes that power their current service.
-While no deals have been reached and there are several potential stumbling blocks in the way, the prospects of such a move sent stock in the Los Gatos company soaring Monday.
+Seen as an enemy for cable companies since its streaming-video service started taking root, Netflix is reportedly looking to partner with U.S. pay-television providers to ensure that customers can access the video-on-demand service through the same set-top boxes that power their current service.
+While no deals have been reached and there are several potential stumbling blocks, the prospects of such a move sent stock in the Los Gatos company soaring Monday.

 The Wall Street Journal and Bloomberg News reported separately that Netflix is in early discussions with U.S. cable giants such as Comcast and Time Warner about offering set-top boxes that could access Netflix, and that the company is closer to a deal with smaller providers that utilize technology from San Jose's TiVo; both reports cited anonymous sources for the information.
 Netflix has already signed similar deals in Europe, including a deal with Virgin Media last month that helped push shares to an all-time high.